Skip to main content

 Heat a drizzle of oil in a large frying pan on medium heat.

-Add the garlic, half the turmeric, half the ginger puree and the remaining mustard and cumin seeds.
+Once hot, add the garlic, half the turmeric, half the ginger puree and remaining mustard and cumin seeds.
 Fry until fragrant, 30 secs.

 Add the cabbage and stir-fry for 2 mins.
 Stir in a splash of water, then cover with a lid (or foil).
 Cook until just tender, 3-4 mins.

-Once the lentils are cooked, stir in the chilli flakes, juice from half the lime, sugar, tomato ketchup (see pantry for both amounts) and the remaining ginger puree.
+Once the lentils are cooked, stir in the chilli flakes, the lime juice you set aside, sugar, tomato ketchup (see pantry for both amounts) and remaining ginger puree.
 Season with salt.

-Whisk well so that the ketchup is fully disolved.
-Add another splash of water if needed (the dal shouldn't be very thick) then simmer for another 2-3 mins.
+Whisk well so that the ketchup is fully dissolved.
+Add another splash of water if needed, then simmer for another 2-3 mins.

 Once ready, remove from the heat.
-Taste and season with more salt or lime juice if needed (it should be slightly sweet, sour and tangy).
+Taste and season with more salt and lime juice if needed (it should be sweet, sour and tangy).
 Stir in half the coriander.

 Share the rice out between your bowls and spoon over the dal.
-Sprinkle over the remaning coriander.
+Sprinkle over the remaining coriander.

-Reheat the cabbage and pea shaak, if needed, and serve on the side along with any remaining lime wedges for squeezing over.
+Reheat the cabbage and pea shaak (if needed) and serve alongside with any remaining lime wedges for squeezing over.

 Enjoy!